 Retaliation occurs when an employer punishes an employee for participating in a lawfully protected activity.
 Common examples of these protected activities include the following:

-- Refusing to violate a state law
+- Refusing to violate a state or federal law

 - Making a complaint about an unsafe work environment